jjsullivan5196/lisgd/README.md

 - **-d [devicenodepath]**: Defines the dev filesystem device to monitor
   - Example: `lisgd -d /dev/input/input1`
-- **-t [threshold_units]**: Threshold in libinput units (pixels) after which a gesture registers.
-Defaults to 300.
+- **-g [nfingers,gesture,command]**: Allows you to bind a gesture wherein nfingers is an integer, gesture is one of {LR,RL,DU,UD,DLUR,URDL,ULDR,DLUR}, and command is the shell command to be executed.
+The -g option can be used multiple times to bind multiple gestures.
+  - Single Gesture Example: `lisgd -g "1,LR,notify-send swiped lr"`
+  - Multiple Gestures Example: `lisgd -g "1,LR,notify-send swiped lr" -g "1,RL,noitfy-send swiped rl"`
+- **-m [timeoutms]**: Number of milliseconds gestures must be performed within to be registered.
+After the timeoutms value; the gesture won't be registered.
-  - Example: `lisgd -t 400`
+  - Example: `lisgd -m 1200`
+- **-o [orientation]**: Number of 90-degree rotations to translate gestures by.
+  Can be set to 0-3.
+For example using 1; a L-R gesture would become a U-D gesture.
+Meant to be used for screen-rotation.
+  - Example `lisgd -o 1`
-- **-r [milli]**: Number of degrees offset each 45-degree interval may still be recognized within.
+- **-r [degrees]**: Number of degrees offset each 45-degree interval may still be recognized within.
 Maximum value is 45.
 Default value is 15.
 E.g. U-D is a 180 degree gesture but with 15 degrees of leniency will be recognized between 165-195 degrees.
   - Example: `lisgd -r 20`
-- **-m [timeoutms]**: Number of milliseconds gestures must be performed within to be registered.
-After the timeoutms value; the gesture won't be registered.
+- **-t [threshold_units]**: Threshold in libinput units (pixels) after which a gesture registers.
+Defaults to 300.
-  - Example: `lisgd -m 1200`
+  - Example: `lisgd -t 400`
 - **-v**: Verbose mode, useful for debugging
   - Example: `lisgd -v`
-- **-g [nfingers,gesture,command]**: Allows you to bind a gesture wherein nfingers is an integer, gesture is one of {LR,RL,DU,UD,DLUR,URDL,ULDR,DLUR}, and command is the shell command to be executed.
-The -g option can be used multiple times to bind multiple gestures.
-  - Single Gesture Example: `lisgd -g "1,LR,notify-send swiped lr"`
-  - Multiple Gestures Example: `lisgd -g "1,LR,notify-send swiped lr" -g "1,RL,noitfy-send swiped rl"`